GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 // === END LOCAL VARS ===
 ```

-Again, most variables are commented, but critical ones include the `fireworks = []` and `particles = []` arrays that we'll use to keep track all the individual instances of fireworks and particles we have active at any given time.
+Again, most variables are commented, but critical ones include the `fireworks = []` and `particles = []` arrays that we'll use to keep track all the individual instances that are active at any given time.

 ### Helper Functions

-While not required, it's often beneficial to create a few helper functions in any application.
+While not required, it's often beneficial to create a few helper functions in most applications.
 These should be **independent** functions that are not tied into the logic or functionality of your application in anyway.
-Think of them like a library that can be used in any project.
+Think of them like a library that can be used in virtually any project.

 For our purposes we just have a few helper functions to add to `app.js`: